 I was thinking about this activity and its tremendous positive effect on my business after reading several of Karen Souer’s excellent articles in her series about the 5Ws of Outsourcing.
 Karen and I met in 2011 at the Faffcon 2 conference here in Atlanta.
 She was starting a new business as a virtual assistant to voice talents.
 We had a wonderful conversation, and I was impressed with her sharp mind, deep listening skills, and solution-driven nature.
 It’s no surprise to me that she is in demand as an audiobook editor.

 After doing the Quadrants of Brilliance exercise, I made some major changes in my business plan.
 One of the biggest changes was outsourcing tasks whenever possible.
 I suggested to Karen that it might help other narrators if we each wrote about how a narrator can use outsourcing to strengthen one’s business.
-Karen’s article gives you the perspective from the contract freelancer.
+Karen’s articles includes the perspective from the contract freelancer.

 I rankled at using Fabienne’s labels of “just okay” and “really bad” to describe my lower 2 quadrants.
 In fact, I wrote beside one of my tasks that I listed in the “really bad” quadrant: I’m good at it but have no desire to do it.